Here's How To Fry Seafood At Home

-12. When picking a pot to fry in, choose something that has high sides, but is wide enough where you can fry more than one piece at a time.
+12. When picking a pot to fry in, choose something that has high sides but is wide enough that you can fry more than one piece at a time.

 13. Heat the oil over medium-high heat.
 Attach a thermometer to the side of the pot and wait till it gets to 350°.

 14. For the larger items, like shrimp, lemon, and onion rings, dip them into the batter, letting the excess fall into the bowl.

 Remember, this is not a thick batter.
 It should be pretty runny so that you get just a thin coating on each thing.

 15. Once you drop something into the batter, it should start frying and bubbling immediately.
 (This is why you have a pot with high sides.)
 Just do a few pieces at a time so the temperature of the oil doesn't drop.

 16. Once the things turn a light golden brown (this batter is very delicate and will never get "fried-chicken brown," but it should still be GBD — golden brown delicious), remove with a slotted spoon.